Snarp/magnus_archives_transcripts/_posts/2017-11-08-0803-making-of-magnus.md

 #### MIKE

-So Alex will usually pass me the episodes in bulk, and we do this through online drives because that's just the easiest way to for everyone to be able to access the audio as and when they need it.
+So Alex will usually pass me the episodes in bulk, and we do this through online drives because that's just the easiest way for everyone to be able to access the audio as and when they need it.
 Before we were able to bring on other editors and when I was--back in the beginning of Season 2, it was mostly Alex and I who were doing all of the editing together, and so I would do the first pass.
 So I would look through the audio, find the silence gap that we'd prepared at the beginning, use that for background noise removal.

 Once we've done that, we clean the audio a little bit using a couple of tricks that we have up our sleeve and make sure that each bit of the audio is sounding nice and leveled, and we make sure we take out any top-end or bottom-end noise, and also we work on the actual waveform itself, we normalise it and make sure that it's all kind of playing at a standard volume level and there's nothing there that'll aggravate or annoy any of our listeners.
 And then once that's done, we start cutting it together.